 Congratulations to NYCruise for winning the prestigious “Port of the Year” Award at this year’s Seatrade Med Cruise Convention in Marseille, France!
 Learn more about New York City's world-class ship terminals at www.nycruise.com.Read More

 Beginning the morning of Thursday, November 15, free parking will be available for passengers in the Rockaways taking the new ferry service to Manhattan.
 The parking lot, which was secured thanks to the assistance of National Grid, is across Beach Channel Drive from the new Rockaway ferry landing.
-The City recently partnered with Seastreak to begin offering this temporary ferry service while subway service in the Rockaways is suspended due to damage from Hurricane Sandy....Read More
+The City recently partnered with Seastreak to begin offering this temporary ferry service while subway service in the Rockaways is suspended due to damage from Hurricane Sandy.
+Ferries depart the...Read More

 Great news for New York City residents looking for ways to commute to Manhattan: Mayor Bloomberg, Speaker Quinn, and NY Waterway today announced that a modified East River Ferry service will begin tomorrow morning, Thursday, November 1.